Laborem exercens: The indirect employer

 John Paul examined the rights of workers in the context of a broader picture including both direct and indirect employers.
 A worker’s direct employer is "the person or institution with whom the worker enters directly into a work contract".
 Indirect employers are other persons, groups and structures that affect or constrain the direct employer.

 The concept of indirect employer includes both persons and institutions of various kinds, and also collective labour contracts and the principles of conduct which are laid down by these persons and institutions and which determine the whole socioeconomic system or are its result. ...The indirect employer substantially determines one or other facet of the labour relationship.

 As one example, John Paul mentions manufacturing companies in developed countries that purchase raw materials from less developed countries.
 If the purchasers insist on the lowest possible prices, the workers in another part of the world are indirectly affected.
 To create labor policies that ensure justice for every worker, it is necessary not only to work with the direct employers, but also to identify and coordinate the indirect employers.

 John Paul suggests that this work properly belongs to governments as well as to international organizations such as the United Nations and International Labour Organization.

 Rights of workers

 Full employment

 "We must first direct our attention to a fundamental issue: the question of finding work, or, in other words, the issue of suitable employment for all who are capable of it."
 The problem is not a lack of resources—"conspicuous natural resources remain unused"—but poor organization.
 The criterion of full employment will only be achieved through planning and coordination among all the indirect employers, and a better coordination of education with employment.

 Wages and benefits

-John Paul proposed a family wage, i.e. enough to support the worker and his family, as a minimum.
+John Paul proposed a family wage, That is, enough to support the worker and his family, as a minimum.
 Women with children have a right either to stay home, or to work outside the home with accommodation for their family responsibility.
 He also recommended benefits including health insurance, pensions, accident insurance, weekends and vacations as part of a "correct relationship between worker and employer."